 - Category 3: When winds get up to 111-129 mph it means there is a high risk of injury or death.
 Nearly all mobile homes will experience severe damage or be destroyed.
 The devastation will be extensive as trees will snap or be totally uprooted.
 Don’t count on access to clean water or the use of electricity for several days to weeks.

-- Category 4: Considered a catastrophic storm as winds get up to 130-156 mph, there is even a higher chance of death for people and livestock.
+- Category 4: Considered a catastrophic storm as winds get up to 130-156 mph, there is a much higher chance of death for people and livestock.
 Most mobile homes will be destroyed.
 Even well-built framed homes will see severe damage as they lose roofs, siding, windows, trees, and other property damage like exterior wall loss.
 More power poles will be tipped over too.

 - Category 5: Let’s pray that wind speeds don’t get above 157 mph.
 Category 5 hurricanes cause catastrophic damage.
 Most homes will be completely destroyed.
-And Whole communities can experience near-total destruction.
+Whole communities can experience near-total destruction.
 Most homes will become uninhabited for weeks to months.
 Get out!

 How to Plan Ahead to Be Prepared for a Hurricane